|Height:||23 – 28 cm|

 Overall, the Ragdoll is a fascinating breed no matter what color or pattern it has.
 Compared to other cats, it is relatively large and could be more expensive owing to its immense popularity.
 But if you want a loyal and trusting pet that is affectionate without being needy, a Ragdoll might be just what you need.

-Featured Image Credit: atrix9, Pixabay
+Featured Image Credit: Stanislav Kim, Shutterstock

-- 3 Little-Known Facts about Black Ragdoll Cats
+- 3 Little-Known Facts About Black Ragdoll Cats

 - Temperament & Intelligence of the Black Ragdoll Cat